marmelab/react-admin/UPGRADE.md

 ## `setSort()` Signature Changed

 Some react-admin components have access to a `setSort()` callback to sort the current list of items.
-This callback is also presenty in the `ListContext`.
+This callback is also present in the `ListContext`.
 Its signature has changed:

 ```diff
 -setSort(field: string, order: 'ASC' | 'DESC');